DALI Application Supplements

 The first three challenges are situational, while in the last one you will create a sample document.
 Your responses should reflect your interpersonal skills and problem solving ability -- the result should give us a comprehensive understanding of your approach to the problem, but need not be exhaustive.

 Some things to know before jumping into the challenges: DALI teams usually consist of two developers, two designers, and one project manager.
 Each team is focused on one project brought to the lab by a partner.
 In the past, partners have been students, professors, nonprofit and for-profit companies, government agencies, and start-ups.
 They are chosen through an application process.
 Teams move through five phases throughout a project: Discover, Define, Design/Develop, and Deliver.
 This could take anywhere from one term to over a year, depending on the complexity of the problem and solution.
 DALI’s strength lies in delivering prototypes for the partner to use to conduct user research and launch their product.
-For more specifics, peruse our Member Guide.
+For more details, check out the Member Guide.

 Challenge 1: Waffling